FrancesHitchcock/Connect4Game/README.md

 The game is designed to be played on a computer screen.
 It has limited responsiveness and is not suitable for mobile phones.

+Further development could include:

+- Addition of a New Game button
+- A Save Game button which sets the current status to local storage
+- Functionality for a single user to play against the computer.

 Frances Hitchcock, 15 January 2023